risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-commit.md

 RisingWave supports read-only transactions.
 You can use the `COMMIT` command to commit the current transaction.
 For more information about transactions in RisingWave, see [Transactions](/concepts/tranactions.md).

-You can start a transaction by using the `BEGIN` or `START TRANSACTION` command.
+You can start a read-only transaction by using the `BEGIN READ ONLY` or `START TRANSACTION READ ONLY` command.

 :::caution Experimental feature